aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 weight: 23
 ---

-# AWS Bedrock - Managed AI Services

 AWS Bedrock is a fully managed service that provides access to high-performing foundation models from leading AI companies through a single API.
-In this section, you'll configure access to Claude 3.7 Sonnet and experience the performance difference compared to self-hosted models.
+In this section, you'll configure access to Claude 3.7 Sonnet and learn how to use Bedrock models for the GenAI platforms you configure on EKS.

 ## What is AWS Bedrock?